Prue Leith's Great British Bake Off replacement revealed

 She will join co-hosts Noel Fielding, Alison Hammond, and Paul Hollywood for the show’s special edition, Great Celebrity Bake Off for Stand Up To Cancer.

-Although Leith was adamant she has not quit the show for good in an interview on This Morning last year, saying she found it difficult to keep up with the challenging schedule
+Although Leith was adamant she has not quit the show for good in an interview on This Morning last year, she said she found it difficult to keep up with its challenging schedule.

 “These things are filmed back-to-back all the way through summer from April to August so you don't get any time off,” she said.
 “I'm getting quite old and there's places I want to see.
 So I'm not doing this year's.”

-She shut down rumours saying: “It's absolutely not true at all!.
+She shut down rumours she was quitting, saying: “It's absolutely not true at all!.
 What I'm not doing this year is the celebrity one.”

 Twenty famous faces will take part in the contest including Good Morning Britain presenter Kate Garraway, property presenter Sarah Beeny, Loose Women panelist Gloria Hunniford, radio host Roman Kemp, and Dinnerladies star Maxine Peake.

-Last year, Leith divided opinion when she confessed she didn’t actually watch the show she presented.
+Last year, Leith confessed she didn’t actually watch the show she presented.

 Watch Apple TV+ free for 7 days